Mindless emotional eating.

 Notice the feelings you might have felt as you read the example.

-Frustration at your inability to get the project done without a fresh perspective.
+Frustration at the inability to get the project done without a fresh perspective.

 Which can lead to anxiety about not knowing and needing to ask for help.